At the centre of your being you have the answer; you know who you are and you know what you want. Lao Tzu

-I will meet you in the present moment and over time and through the therapeutic process, help you transcend those aspects of your ego that are self-defeating and connect to a deeper transpersonal space; a pure conscious awareness that gives rise to the eternal present.
+I will meet you in the present moment and over time and through the therapeutic process, help you deconstruct those aspects of your ego that are self-defeating and connect to a deeper transpersonal space; a pure conscious awareness that gives rise to the eternal present.
 I will help you to experience your truth, all that is required is trust in the therapeutic process, an open mind and a willingness to enquire within.

 The illusion of the ego is the belief that you are your thoughts – in other words, the personal identification with the voice in your head; a voice that often lives in a past of guilt and regret, and a future of fear and worry.

 We will cut through these repeating thought patterns and go beneath that constant mind chatter to a place of inner peace and stillness.
 The infinite potential and restorative energy found there will stay with you when you return to the trenches of your life, enabling you to cope better and hopefully bring back the joy of living.